sauuri/KETI_jhlee/EEMS/README.md

 ## Overview
 This project is part of the **EEMS (Energy Efficiency Management System)** at KETI, focusing on analyzing Toray motor power consumption data.
 The pipeline converts raw CSV files into structured, cleaned, and analyzed dataset with visualization outputs.
 The workflow is divided into multiple steps, each producing intermediate results and logs for reproducibility.

+📑 For more details, please refer to [docs/slides](https://github.com/KETH_jhlee/EEMS/docs/slides).

 ## Data Processing Flow
 ```